DFKI-NLP/vLLM-Starter/README.md

 vLLM-Startercode

 You can use vLLM for offline and online use.
-Both have their advantages and disadvantages.
+Offline allows you to load the model once and use it for your data.
+Online starts a service which you can use to generate text, similar to other endpoints like OpenAI's GPT.
-The focus is on offline use, as online starts a service which might block resources on the cluster.
+The focus of this tutorial is on offline use, as online starts a service which might block resources on the cluster.
-Either way, you should store the LLM models (/netscratch/{$USER}), as it is a large file and might fill your personal storage very quickly.
-Please have a look at the offline/online use to see how this was solved.

 ## Installation
 ```bash